apiaryio/black-belt/README.md

 `sudo pip install blackbelt` or `sudo easy_install blackbelt` if you are Mac OS X oldie.

+Note: dependency resolution is strange.
+You might also need to do

+`sudo easy_install trello PyGithub`

 ## Development (of black belt)